 Faculty members apply for sabbaticals in the fall and at least two semesters before they want to take their leave-the Office of Academic Affairs will notify faculty of all application deadlines.
 The faculty member's application should present to the President, via the Provost & Vice President for Academic Affairs, a detailed statement of the proposed program of study and/or research, indicating the anticipated advantages and contributions of this program to the College.
-The President will communicate his decision to grant or deny leave directly to the applicant.
+The President will communicate his decision to grant or deny leave directly to the applicant by the end of the Fall semester.